New Van: Electrical System

 Main DC Distribution

 To handle power distribution we used the Victron Lynx system which is a set of fused bus bars with a battery shunt and main fuse.
 Because the lithium batteries we are using have an internal Battery Management System (BMS), we used the Lynx Shunt VE.Can as our shunt for this setup.
 Connected to the shunt we have two Lynx Distributors, one for battery connections and one for loads and chargers.
 Each distributor has 4 fused connection points.
-Using appropriately sized wire and Mega fuses we connected the battery bank to the left of the shunt and all the loads and chargers to the right side of the shunt.
+More can be added with the addition of an MRBF block or an additional Lynx Distributor.
+Using appropriately sized wire and MEGA fuses we connected the battery bank to the left of the shunt and all the loads and chargers to the right side of the shunt.

 System Monitoring